 - The number of windows in your home.

 - The number of people living in your home.

 - Layout and existing ductwork in your home (if applicable).

 - Type and quality of insulation in your attic and walls.

 Gas Furnace Options

-Most older furnaces are all single stage furnaces.
+Most older furnaces are single-stage furnaces.
 This means that when you turn your unit on, it comes on full blast and remains that way until it reaches the temperature you have set on your thermostat.